-Column A - Enter in column A the credit year and the base year.
-The credit year is the first tax year after the year in which you claimed the original EZ investment tax credit.
-The base year is the year preceding the year you claimed the original EZ investment tax credit.
-However, if your business was not in operation in New York State during that year, the base year is the year in which you claimed the EZ investment tax credit.
+Column A - Enter in column A the current tax year and the base year.
+The base year is the year before the year you claimed the original EZ-ITC.
+However, if your business was not in operation in New York State during that year, the base year is the year in which you claimed the EZ-ITC.